mamine27/Rock-Paper-Scissors/README.md

 Enter your choice (rock, paper, or scissors) when prompted.
 The game will display the result of each round. result will be shown after all rounds played

+## Design Files
+The design used for this project was created using [Canva](https://www.canva.com).
+You can find the exported design files in the `design/` folder.